linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 Nhiều đơn hàng từ 1/2019 vẫn đang trong tình trạng shipped nhưng chưa được hoàn thành?

-Therefore I decided to focus on "Complete" orders, ignoring the Shipped and Processing as there is no stakeholder to clarify this point.
+Vì không rõ outcome của các đơn hàng này có complete hay không nên I decided to focus on "Complete" orders, ignoring the Shipped and Processing as there is no stakeholder to clarify this point.

 **1. The number of completed orders and user each month**